clarinsi/reldi-tokeniser/README.md

 ```
 ## Pre-tagging

-The tokeniser can now also pre-annotate text on the part-of-speech and lemma level (flag `-t` or `--tag`), if the tokenisation logic has sufficient evidence for that (punctuations, mentions, hashtags, URL-s, emoticons, emojis).
+The tokeniser can also pre-annotate text on the part-of-speech (UPOS and XPOS) and lemma level (flag `-t` or `--tag`), if the available tokenisation regexes have sufficient evidence (punctuations, mentions, hashtags, URL-s, e-mails, emoticons, emojis).
+Default output format in case of pre-tagging is CoNLL-U.

 ```
 $ echo -e "kaj sad s tim.daj se nasmij ^_^. haha" | python tokeniser.py hr -n -t